When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Celebrate an Unlikely Friendship

-She takes a risk and starts hanging out with Flint in this inspiring tale of an unlikely friendship.
-Follow these sweet characters as they battle their own problems while putting their trust in one another.
+She takes a risk and starts hanging out with him.
+This is an inspiring tale of two people from different worlds finding common ground.
+It follows these sweet characters as they battle personal demons and learn to trust each other.

 Product Specs